KseniaKingsep/GCDProject/README.md

 Original dataset can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-It is separated inro 2 part: train data and test data.
+It is separated into 2 parts: train data and test data.
 The features are unlabeled, and the subject IDs and activity labels are in separate files.

 R language was used to combine and tidy the original dataset.